wevre/wry/README.md

 What do you get when you compose different things?

-     myArray -> anotherArray   // returns an array that contains elements from both `myArray` and `anotherArray`.
-For any keys that are the same, they are organized into an hierarchy relationship, like a stack.
+     myArray -> anotherArray   // returns an array that combines both `myArray` and `anotherArray`.
+     // They won't be merged, they will be arranged more like a stack with `anotherArray`
+     // at the top and, thus, searched first.

      anArray -> aFunction   // returns a function with `anArray` composed as its `$obj`

-     anArray -> map(mapFunc)   // this composes `anArray` with the `map` function and then calls the `map` function
+     anArray -> map(mapFunc)   // this composes `anArray` with, and then calls, the `map` function

-     anArray->myFunc<myArgs>   // composes `anArray` with `myFunc` and arguments `myArgs`, but does not execute the function
+     anArray->myFunc<myArgs>   // composes `anArray` with `myFunc` using arguments `myArgs`
+     // but does not execute the function

 Arguments can be composed with a function, but the function not called, by using `<` and `>` around the arguments.
 If the result is further composed with arguments, or the